VictorCar86/AliFake-Mobile-E-Commerce/README.md

-# AliFake - Dummy e-commerce webpage
+# AliFake - Mobile E-commerce 🛒

 Color in use:
 - bg-gray-300